rblades/dhworkbook_master/docs/supporting materials/topicmodel-r-dhbox.md

 write.csv(topics.labels, "topics-labels.csv")
 ```
 Some interesting patterns suggest themselves already!
 But a list of words doesn’t capture the relative importance of particular words in particular topics.
 A word might appear in more than one topic, for instance, but really dominate one rather than the other.
-When you examine the csv files, you'll notice that each document is given a series of percentages; these add up to 1, and are indicating the percentage which the different topics contribute to the overall composition of that document.
+When you examine the CSV files, you'll notice that each document is given a series of percentages; these add up to 1, and are indicating the percentage which the different topics contribute to the overall composition of that document.
 Look for the largest numbers to get a sense of what's going on.
 We could ask R to cluster similarly composed documents together though...

 <br>
-<iframe width="560" height="315" src="https://www.youtube.com/embed/ca9WV88XUv8" title="Training topics with MALLET" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LXjZFyJHNHM?rel=0" title="Training topics with MALLET" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 <br>

 ## A simple histogram